wdschei/amazfit-bip-s-watchfaces/bip-s_lcars/README.md

-# Amazifit Bip S LCARS watchface
+# Amazfit Bip S LCARS watchface
-LCARS style watchface with a long lineage back to the Pebble face I once had on my wrist.
+LCARS style watchface with a long lineage back to the Pebble face I once wore on my wrist.

 This incarnation provides: